 The impact of accumulating policy goals on implementation - The case of public procurement

-Tackling this gap in knowledge, this project examines the impact that the reorientation of public policy on procurement and the accumulation of policy goals has for public procurement departments and professionals.
+The project “The impact of accumulating policy goals on implementation - The case of public procurement” examined how the reorientation of public policy on procurement and the resulting accumulation of policy goals has for public procurement departments and professionals in Wales.
 It thereby broadens academic knowledge and builds a crucial evidence-base for policymaking and implementation on sustainable public procurement.

 Project Team